Robert Dillon, 3rd Baron Clonbrock: Family

-Lady Clonbrock died at Clonbrock in December 1864, aged 59.
+Lady Clonbrock died at Clonbrock Castle in December 1864, aged 59.
 Lord Clonbrock remained a widower until his death in December 1893, aged 86.
 He was succeeded in the barony by his second but eldest surviving son.

 Cricket

 Dillon was a member of Marylebone Cricket Club (MCC) and appeared in five first-class cricket matches between 1832 and 1834.
 He was recorded on scorecards as "Lord Clonbrock", scored a cumulative 13 runs and had a highest score of 6.